We're getting our medical data stolen, and most scammers are taking it straight from the hospitals themselves

 Medical theft isn’t going away

-Because of the lack of victims’ rights and how easily hospital and health care data are compromised, breaches are only increasing.
+Increasing numbers of breaches have compromised the data of hospitals and health care facilities; and there is a lack of victims’ rights.
 In fact, medical records are stolen every single day.
 While health care information and records became more accessible to patients, they also become more easily compromised.

 So what should we be doing when a breach exposes our data?
-Most Americans surveyed — 29 percent — updated their health care logins, while 25 percent actually went as far as switching health care providers.
+Most Americans surveyed — 29 percent — updated their health care logins.
+25 percent actually went as far as switching health care providers.
 More than 20 percent changed insurance plans because of it.

 “Now is the time to strengthen cybersecurity capabilities, improve defenses, build resilience and better manage breaches so that consumers have confidence that their data is in trusted hands,” Chapman says.
 “When a breach occurs, healthcare organizations should be able to ask ‘How is our plan working’ instead of ‘What’s our plan?”